 JBL Charge 5 vs Flip 6: features

 The main selling point of the Charge 5 is its battery.
 It gives you enough juice for 20 hours of playing time.
-It's so big, in fact, it can be used to charge up your mobile phone – handy if you get caught with a low battery far from home.
+It even has a USB-A port that can be used to charge up your mobile devices – handy if you get caught with a low battery far from home.

 The Flip 6 has no such skills.
 Its battery is also smaller, delivering 12 hours of run time before needing a charge.